OHDSI/WhiteRabbit/docs/ReadMe.md

  - [best_practices.md](/docs/best_practices.md)

 ## Render html
-To generate the site from markdown files, run the following R script with the `./docs` folder as working directory.
+To generate the site from markdown files, run the following R code with the `./docs` folder as working directory.
-Run this in a standalone R session, this is orders of magnitude faster compared to running in RStudio.

 ```R
 #devtools::install_github("ropenscilabs/icon")